falreis/CarND-MPC-Project/README.md

 ### Latency Handle

 Latency is simulated in the code with an sleep process that pause the execution for 100ms.
 With this latency, the code runs only over small intervals with 100ms of delay.
-The values were calculated using the previous values of the last inputs.
-The outputs run with a small delay that is smaller than humans reactions time.
+To handle this latency, I calculate values for the next parameter, using acceleration, current velocity and the current angle.
+The calculations give me an expected value and I use that to predict the next position of the vehicle.

 ---